commedesvlados/anki-flashcards-autogen-cli/docs/TROUBLESHOOTING.md

 ## PDF Extraction (extract-pdf) Issues

+- **Developer Note:** The extract-pdf command is orchestrated via `app.NewPDFExtractor` and `PDFExtractorConfig`, just like make-apkg uses `NewApkgMaker`.
+If you are debugging, check these orchestrators.

 1. **UniPDF API key error**:
    - Ensure you have a valid UniPDF API key (https://unidoc.io/pricing/)
    - Pass it with `--uni-api-key`